mslinn/course_scala_intro_code/dotty/dottycross/README.md

-## sbt project cross-compiled with Dotty and Scala 2
+## sbt project cross-compiled with Scala 3 and Scala 2
+Warning: IntelliJ IDEA 2021.1 is not compatible with Scala 3.

 ### Usage